Timecraft/js-test/README.md

 `ninja`

-Install using `ninja install`, then run with `com.github.timecraft.jstest` or by clicking on it in your launcher.
+Install using `ninja install`, then run with `com.github.timecraft.js-test` or by clicking on it in your launcher.

 `sudo ninja install`

-`com.github.timecraft.jstest`
+`com.github.timecraft.js-test`

 #### Debugging

 If something is acting funny, or if you just want to see my musings, then execution in the terminal will give you all of that.

-`com.github.timecraft.jstest`
+`com.github.timecraft.js-test`